 \section{Abstract}

-The tuning of hyperparameters in distributed machine learning can substantially impact model performance.
-When the hyperparameters are tuned on sensitive data, privacy becomes an important challenge and to this end, differential privacy has emerged as the de facto standard for provable privacy.
-A standard setting when performing distributed learning tasks is that clients agree on a shared setup, i.e., find a compromise from a set of hyperparameters, like the learning rate of the model to be trained.
-Yet, prior work on differentially private hyperparameter tuning either uses computationally expensive cryptographic protocols, determines hyperparameters separately for each client, or applies differential privacy locally, which can lead to undesirable utility-privacy trade-offs.
+Tuning hyperparameters in federated machine learning can substantially impact model performance.
+When hyperparameters are tuned on sensitive data, privacy becomes an important challenge and to this end, differential privacy has emerged as the de facto standard for provable privacy.
+A standard setting in federated learning is that clients agree on a shared setup, i.e., find a compromise from a set of hyperparameters, like a model's learning rate.
+Yet, prior work on privacy-preserving hyperparameter tuning is tailored to specific learning tasks, does not account for the privacy leakage of aggregated results, or offers a sub-optimal privacy-utility trade-off.

-In this work, we present our algorithm \tool{}, which performs a distributed and privacy-preserving hyperparameter search by conducting a distributed voting based on local hyperparameter evaluations of clients.
-In this way, \tool{} selects hyperparameters that lead to a compromise supported by the majority of clients, while maintaining scalability and independence from specific learning tasks.
+In this work, we present our algorithm \tool{}, which performs a federated and privacy-preserving hyperparameter search by conducting a federated voting based on local hyperparameter evaluations of clients.
+In this way, \tool{} selects hyperparameters that lead to a compromise supported by a majority of clients, while maintaining scalability and independence from specific learning tasks.
 We prove that \tool{} preserves the strong notion of differential privacy called client-level differential privacy and, importantly, show that its privacy guarantees do not depend on the number of hyperparameters.
-We also provide bounds on its utility guarantees, that is, the probability of reaching a compromise, and implement \tool{} as a submodule in the popular Flower framework for distributed machine learning.
+We also provide bounds on its utility guarantees, that is, the probability of finding good hyperparameters, and implement \tool{} as a submodule in the popular Flower framework for federated machine learning.
 In addition, we evaluate performance on multiple benchmark data sets in iid as well as multiple non-iid settings and demonstrate high utility of \tool{} even under small privacy budgets.